-Due to their lack of embargo period, the golden route will be the preferred in many cases for scientific publications.
+Due to their lack of embargo period, the golden route will be the preferred in many cases for scientific publications which are not by default open access.
 As explained, publication fees are covered by the author in the golden route.
 These costs are eligible under Other Goods and Services in HOOP project budget, according to the Grant Agreement.